Contract Law: Everything You Need to Know

 - Frustration of Purpose.
 Frustration of purpose occurs when an unforeseen event undermines one of the party’s purpose for entering into the contract in the first place.
 As such, the performance of the contract is radically different than what was originally contemplated by both parties.

 If you need help drafting a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.